TyHil/notes-extension/README.md

 ## Description

-A Chrome extension popup window that can be used to write down quick notes and make calculations.
+A Chrome and Firefox extension popup window that can be used to write down quick notes and make calculations.

 Type "/help =" in the notes field for this list of commands:
 ```